from-explore/Porto/README.md

 Without using a Policy class, you will have to write your authorization code in the Request class.
 But this will make the Request looks ugly, and won't allow you to reuse the authorization code.

 When using a Policy you can simply and easily apply authorization code in any request, with a simple good looking syntax code.
-Since every Policy will be linked to their Model using Service Providers.
+Since every Policy will be linked to their Model using Task Providers.

 Policy authorization example: check if this user owns that product before deleting it, or check if this user is an admin to do manage products.